Extension camel ride 1 day and 1 night

 A camel ride is one of the best ways to experience Wadi Rum, like a Bedouin.
 For Bedouin, the camel is Ata Allah, the gift of God.
 These ‘ships of the desert’ allowed our ancestors to cover long distances in the harsh desert environment.

 During this whole day ride, we ride a loop in Wadi Rum’s heartland, starting from and ending at Wadi Rum Base Camp.
 Along the way, we visit some of the famous sites.
 At these places, we take a break, and you can explore the areas.
 At lunchtime, we take a break to enjoy lunch and rest in the shade.
 The camel ride ends at the camp at 6 PM or around sunset time if the sun sets earlier than 6 PM.

 Keep in mind that the camel handler’s English often is limited.
 Of course, there are team members at the camp who speak English well.
 They can help you out with anything that you need, and they can answer any question that you might have.

-Lastly, note that children under the age of 7 cannot take part in a full day camel ride.
+- Children under the age of 7 cannot take part in a full-day camel ride.

 Wadi Rum sites included in this camel ride

 You can find more information about these sites on the Wadi Rum desert sites page.
 And hereafter, in the detailed Wadi Rum camel ride plan, you see pictures of all the sites.